kube-ns-suspender/kube-ns-suspender/README.md

 Namespaces watched by `kube-ns-suspender` can be in 3 differents states:

-* Running: the namespace is "up", and all the objects have the desired number of replicas.
+* Running: the namespace is "up", and all the resources have the desired number of replicas.
-* Suspended: the namespace is "paused", and all the supported objects are scaled down to 0 or suspended.
+* Suspended: the namespace is "paused", and all the supported resources are scaled down to 0 or suspended.
 * Running Forced: the namespace has been suspended, and then reactivated manually.
 It will be "running" for a pre-defined duration then will go back to the "suspended" state.

 ### Annotations